 There’s something about having all those people you used to work with seeing your content, that makes you hold back slightly.

-If Twitter is like a crazy tequila fuelled party where anything goes, LinkedIn is like a sedate office function.
+If Twitter is like a crazy tequila fuelled party where anything goes, LinkedIn is the polar opposite.
+Like an awkward office party.

-If you have educational or genuine news content about your business, it can be helpful.
+If you have educational or news content about your business, that can be a good fit.
 But it’s a really sterile environment.
 And it’s a challenge to add warmth or humanity to your brand in this channel.

 We ran out of time and space in this article to cover our other favourite social media channels – Pinterest, Tumblr, You Tube and Reddit.
 However, if you want to read about those channels, check out our follow-up article where we reconnect on social media.